tomjoht/tomjoht.github.io/_posts/2016/12/2016-12-18-write-the-docs-podcast-episode-2-exploring-findability-in-documentation.md

 title: "Write the Docs Podcast Episode 2 (which Focuses on Findability) Now Available "
 categories:
 - technical-writing
-summary: "Episode 2 in the Write the Docs podcast is now available.
+description: "Episode 2 in the Write the Docs podcast is now available.
 The topic of episode 2 is findability: How do you allow your users to find what they're looking for in your documentation?
 We talk about various tools for findability: search, tags, faceted filters, sidebar navigation, inline links, related links, terms/glossaries, and breadcrumbs.
 In this post, I also share a few more details about Lunr search."
 bitlink: http://bit.ly/wtdpodcastep2findability
 ---